kyomawolf/Bannerschlacht/readme.md

   - holds mapmodifier applied to all tiles and are being copied
 - Units
   - actions
-  - data
+  - Data
-    - has pointer to tile obj
+    - has pointer to Tile obj
     - modifiers
     - actions per turn
     - ressources
     - mapinformation it holds
-    - hp and hp to men/attack-dmg ratio
+    - hp and hp to _men/attack-dmg ratio
   - holds a texture displayable by renderer
 - UI